mgsisk/postcss-modular-rhythm/.github/ISSUE_TEMPLATE/feature-request.md

 Provide any relevant context that might help here, including:

 - Code related to the feature
-- Environments that support the feature (e.g. browser, device, operating system)
+- Environments that support the feature (e.g. node version, postcss version)
 - Links to examples of the feature
 - Screenshots demonstrating the feature